martinrusev/solid-python/README.rst

     amonpy.config.file = '/path/to/file'

     # amonpy will send a request to the Amon app and in addition to that will log
-    # your data to the specified filename
+    # your data to the specified file
     amonpy.log('data')

-    # amonpy will still your data to a file, if you set offline to true
+    # amonpy is still going to log your data to a file, if you set offline to true
     amonpy.config.file = '/path/to/file'
     amonpy.config.offline = True